Big and Little Wong Tin Bar: Chronology of events

 Until 2009, the film was considered lost.
 During this time, a copy of the film was found in the Hong Kong Film Archive (HKFA).
 The film has only been publicly screened twice – on 14 and 22 November 2009 – at the Cinema of the HKFA.

-Shortly after the two screenings, in December 2009, two short clips (a 9-minute opening clip and a short 5-minute clip of dialogue) were uploaded to YouTube.
-On 28 April 2016 the full movie was uploaded to YouTube.

 Until the screenings at the Cinema of the HKFA and the upload in 2016, there were 3 known scenes, involving Jackie Chan and child actors.
 Chan fights someone older and then sings.
 Some footage of the film is shown in Jackie Chan: My Story.

 Filming Information

 Big and Little Wong Tin Bar was filmed in Hong Kong in Cantonese using black-and-white 35 mm film with a mono audio track.